maxilian/sre-jenkins-chef/pipeline-instruction.md

     * postgre:9.1

-## Preparing Jenkins Pipeline File
+## Preparation to Run Jenkins Pipeline File

 We have 3 docker servers which join docker swarm that consist of 1 node manager (test-71) and 2 worker nodes (test-72 and test-73).